canonical/lxd/doc/api-extensions.md

 This records the actual source passed to LXD during storage pool creation.

 ## storage\_ceph\_force\_osd\_reuse
-This introduces the `ceph.osd.force_reuse` property for the ceph storage driver.
+This introduces the `ceph.osd.force_reuse` property for the Ceph storage driver.
 When set to `true` LXD will reuse a osd storage pool that is already in use by another LXD instance.

 ## storage\_block\_filesystem\_btrfs
-This adds support for btrfs as a storage volume filesystem, in addition to ext4 and xfs.
+This adds support for Btrfs as a storage volume filesystem, in addition to ext4 and xfs.

 ## resources